tatumio/tatum-kms/README.md

 Tatum KMS generates and stores the private keys and mnemonic in the local file system's encrypted file.
 The wallet file is encrypted using the AES-GCM-256 cipher.

+You can use max 25k signatureIds per one blockchain and one Tatum API key.
+If you overreach this limit, system will inform you by error message and stop signing your transactions until your data fulfill this limit.

 The most sensitive information in this architecture is the password, which is used to encrypt the file.
 The password is never passed as a parameter or obtained from the environment variables.
 There are three ways of entering a password to the KMS: